ZEISS-PiWeb/PiWeb-Api/_pages/021-serviceinformation.md

   general: General Information
   endpoint: REST API Endpoints
   sdk: .NET SDK Methods
-  get: Get Service Information
 redirect_from: "/dataservice/"
 ---

 ## {{ page.sections['general'] }}

 Fetching service information is guaranteed to be very fast and is therefore well suited for checking the connection.
 This method can always be invoked without having credentials specified.
+The first time service information are fetched from the server database statistics values need to be created.
+As the service information call should return immediately statistics creation is triggered in a separate task.
+Therefore the statistical values partCount, characteristicsCount, measurementsCount and valuesCount stays empty in the first response but should generally contain values on the second call.

 The ServiceInformation object which is returned contains of the following properties:

 Property | Description